Dataenthu08/Coffee-Shop-Sales_Analysis/README.md

 This project analyses **149K+ coffee shop transactions** to understand revenue performance, sales trends, store performance, and product-level contribution.

-The analysis was carried out using **SQL and Power BI**, with the goal of turning transaction-level data into clear business insights and an interactive dashboard.
+The analysis was carried out using **Excel, SQL and Power BI**, with the goal of turning transaction-level data into clear business insights and an interactive dashboard.

 ## Dashboard Preview